edwardUL99/inject-lite/README.md

 Both methods scan for classes annotated with `@Injectable` on the classpath, registers the dependencies to it and returns the injector.
 The global injector only does this on the first call.
-To reset the global injector, call `Injection.destroyGlobalInjector()` which removes the global injector for the current thread (injectors are on a per-thread context).
+To reset the global injector, call `Injection.resetGlobalInjector()` which removes the global injector for the current thread (injectors are on a per-thread context).
 A subsequent call to `Injector.get()` on the same thread will recreate the injector.

 The following code shows how you can use the injector to get an instance of the above ServiceImpl.